 What could beat bedding down inside a giant pyramid?
 Luxor is hard to miss, thanks to its sheer size and the light sabre-like beam emerging from its highest point after dark.
 It’s also where you’ll find the famous Blue Man Group shows, along with child-friendly restaurants such as Blizz, with its frozen yoghurt and rainbow-hued toppings.
 For budding historians, there’s Titanic: The Artifact Exhibition.
 Marvel at various items recovered from the wreck, including ship’s whistles and an unopened Champagne bottle.
-And don’t forget to stop by the hotel’s brand new HyperX Esports Arena, where highlights include a 50ft LED video wall and PC and console gaming stations.
+And don’t forget to stop by the hotel’s HyperX Arena, where highlights include a 50ft LED video wall and PC and console gaming stations.

 Excalibur Hotel & Casino